I quit my banking dev job for a sector where people appear stupid

-When I left university, I wanted to work in banking.
+When I left university, I wanted to work as a developer in a bank.
 I wasn't one of these developers who tries their luck with tech firms and only ends up working for a bank by default.
 My university had strong links to banks.
-I interned with one and I worked in a front office development role with a major U.S. bank for a few years after leaving.
-Now, though, I'm moving on: I'm going into software contracting and I'm going to make a lot more money.
+I interned with one and I worked in a front office development role with a major U.S. bank for a few years after graduating.

 The problem with banking is that when you go in as a graduate technologist, you don't really get paid.
 You might imagine you're going to be on six figures after a few years, but you won't.
-The people who get that kind of money are the front office people - not the technologists.
-And certainly not the technologists like me in a 'cost effective' site outside London.
-After three years, I was still earning well below £40k ($67k).
+The people who get that kind of money are the front office people, not the developers.
+And certainly not the developers like me in a 'cost effective' site outside London.
+After three years, I was still earning well below £60k ($81k).

 There's a saying among developers in banks: that you need to quit and go work somewhere else if you want a pay rise.
-In my case, this has been totally true.
-By leaving the bank and contracting I've more than tripled my take home pay.
-Even better, I now have time to work on my start-up too.
+It's true.
+By leaving and contracting in other sectors I've more than tripled my take home pay.
+I now have time to work on my start-up too.

-Of course, there are also downsides.
-If I don't work, I don't get paid.
-I don't have the senior mentors I had in banking and the people I'm working with now seem less intelligent than the bright and talented people I was with in the bank.
-When I was in banking, I was involved in graduate recruitment, so I knew the standard of people the bank hired.
-Here, there are a lot of people of far lower calibre who lack fundamental knowledge of computer science.
-Also, for all the complaints about tech projects in banks, the work I was doing in banking was more challenging and intense than the work I'm doing as a contractor.
+However, there are downsides.
+The people I'm working with now are less intelligent than the people I was with in the bank.
+When I was in banking, I was involved in graduate recruitment and I knew the standard of people the bank hired.
+Here, there are a lot of mediocre people who lack fundamental knowledge of computer science.
+And despite the complaints about legacy systems in banks, the work I was doing in banking was far more challenging and intense than the work I'm doing as a contractor.

-Ultimately, I suspect I'll go back into banking tech.
+Ultimately, though, I suspect I'll go back into banking tech.
 I already miss it and I miss my smart, funny, colleagues.
 When I go back though, I plan to earn more.
 After two to three years' contracting, I expect to rejoin the bank as a VP.
-As I said, I only had a positive experience there.
-It's a shame they paid so little.
+At that point I will hopefully get paid.

 Have a story or comment you’d like to share?
 Contact: email@example.com